 Good to know

-- The shoe still uses synthetic leather for primary support but introduces a mesh insert which covers up the toe box and the tongue.
+Mesh in the upper.
+The 3rd iteration still uses synthetic leather for primary support but introduces a mesh insert which covers up the toe box and the tongue.
 This alteration makes the forefoot section more flexible while providing better aeration of the foot chamber.

-- The updated trainer is designed to have a cleaner and more minimalistic look as compared to the previous model.
+Cleaner design.
+The updated trainer has a more minimalistic look as compared to the previous model.
 The number of seams has been significantly reduced in all parts of the upper.
 The three stripes no longer serve as overlays and now take the form of printings on the sides.
-The only addition is a branded leather detail at the heel.

 The Power Perfect 3 inherits the Adiwear outsole of its predecessor.
 It is a durable rubber compound which shields the platform against wear and tear.

 The unit is made entirely flat to ensure a stable footing for lifting weights.
 The honeycomb patterns at the heel and the forefoot render grip on various gym floors, including wood and rubber.

 A high-density EVA foam makes up a robust platform of the Adidas Power Perfect 3.
 It gets thicker in the rearfoot, raising the heel above the toes.
 It has a 19-mm (0.75 inches) heel height which is considered an average among Adidas weightlifting shoes.
 This incompressible elevated heel helps athletes reach greater depth when they squat while keeping their torso upright.